-Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.
+Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained. damage and deforestation.

-- Promotes a transition to a world with low carbon dioxide emissions (greenhouse gases) by excluding entities which derive a large part of their net sales from the production and/or distribution of fossil fuels and entities with large fossil fuel reserves - As part of the objective of making sustainable investments in the areas specified above, the Fund also applies an exclusion strategy.
-The Fund excludes investments in companies with business activities associated with fossil fuels and in companies that violate international norms and conventions related to environmental issues - How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?

-For all investments in the fund, at the time of investment and on an ongoing basis, checks are carried out against the fund company's exclusion criteria to ensure that no companies are involved in activities which the fund company considers incompatible with the fund's focus.
-The process to exclude a company is very extensive.
+How do the sustainable investments that the financial product partially intends to make, 1 not cause significant harm to any environmental or social sustainable investment Т objective? Т For all investments in the fund, at the time of investment and on an ongoing basis, checks are I carried out against the fund company's exclusion criteria to ensure that no companies are I involved in activities which the fund company considers incompatible with the fund's focus.
+I The process to exclude a company is very extensive.
 It contains both internal and external data and assessments are carried out by our Risk & Ownership team.
-The excluded companies are removed from the fund's investment universe and a company can be excluded on several criteria.
+The excluded τ. companies are removed from the fund's investment universe and a company can be excluded on several criteria.
 The team follows a methodology that is based on a screening process where the investments exposure and impact on several sustainability indicators are measured.
 The result of this screening will give an indication of whether the investment is exposed to adverse impacts, based on the indicators we measure.
-If any of our investments are exposed to impacts that we concider to be significant, then the investment is concidered to harm our environmental or social objectives and the financial instrument will be excluded from the Fund's investment universe.

-All investments are subject to a screening process to assess whether the investee is negatively affecting environmental or social objectives related to:

-- · Significant damage to the environment or climate, - Significant harm to workers, communities and society, such as severe and systematical violations of international law and human rights, - Significant damage through gross corruption and financial crime, - Production and distribution of controversial weapons, - Production and distribution of tobacco and cannabis, - · Production and distribution of alcohol, - Production and distribution of pornography, - · Production and distribution of commercial gaming activities, - Production and distribution of coal, oil and gas, as well as large fossil reserves, - · Production and distribution of oil sands, - · Unsustainable production of palm oil, - Companies that actively lobby against the goals of the Paris Agreement, - Countries that lack basic institutions to prevent corruption, meet basic laying social and political rights and contributing to maintaining international peace and security.

-- How have the indicators for adverse impacts on sustainability factors been taken into account?

-The Investment Manager takes into account the indicators for adverse impacts on sustainability factors in all of the Investment Manager's investment decisions on an ongoing basis.
-The Fund will only invests in companies that have gone through the Management Company's own sustainability analysis.
-The Fund's viable investments are made in companies whose products and services contribute to achieving a positive impact and a more sustainable development.
+If any of our investments are exposed to impacts that we concider to be significant, then the investment is concidered to harm our environmental or social objectives and the financial instrument will be excluded from the Fund's investment universe. т All investments are subject to a screening process to assess whether the investee is negatively T affecting environmental or social objectives related to: Significant damage to the environment or climate, т Significant harm to workers, communities and society, such as severe and systematical violations of international law and human rights, Significant damage through gross corruption and financial crime, Production and distribution of controversial weapons, 1 Production and distribution of tobacco and cannabis, T Production and distribution of alcohol, Т Production and distribution of pornography, 1 · Production and distribution of commercial gaming activities, T Production and distribution of coal, oil and gas, as well as large fossil reserves, 1 · Production and distribution of oil sands, Unsustainable production of palm oil, 1 Т Companies that actively lobby against the goals of the Paris Agreement, 1 I Countries that lack basic institutions to prevent corruption, meet basic laving social and I political rights and contributing to maintaining international peace and security.
+I Т How have the indicators for adverse impacts on sustainability factors been taken into Т account?
+I. The Investment Manager takes into account the indicators for adverse impacts on Т sustainability factors in all of the Investment Manager's investment decisions on an ongoing Т basis.
+The Fund will only invests in companies that have gone through the Management L Company's own sustainability analysis.
+The Fund's viable investments are made in T companies whose products and services contribute to achieving a positive impact and a more sustainable development. Т impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anti- corruption and anti- bribery matters.